KnottNefarious/infinity-fugue-engine/README.md

 # Infinity × Fugue — Unified Code Analysis Engine 🎼

-> *"A language that an AI can use to talk about math while it's doing math."*
+> *"meta-mathamatical language that an AI can use to talk about math while it's doing/using math."*

- A Python code analysis engine built entirely on a single meta-mathematical framework — **Mathematical Contrapuntalism**.
+  Python code analysis engine built entirely on a single meta-mathematical framework — **Mathematical Contrapuntalism**.
 Not a linter with math added on top.
 The math *is* the analysis.

 ---